 Welcome to Aspire's Health Room

-One of the many functions of the health room (nurse’s office) at Aspire Middle School is to help keep students healthy and safe during the school day.
-Included below are some of the ways parents and guardians may assist with this.
-If you have any questions or need assistance please contact us at the number below.
+One of the many functions of the health room (nurse’s office) at Aspire is to help keep students healthy and safe during the school day.
+Included below are some ways parents and guardians may assist with this.
+If you have any questions or need assistance, please contact us at the number below.

-Students with life Threatening Conditions: State Law (RCW 28A.210.320) mandates that students with life threatening health conditions have medication and/or treatment orders in place in order to attend school.
-This includes but is not limited to physical conditions such as seizure, severe allergies or asthma, as well as mental illnesses such as severe depression.
-Please contact the health room for the appropriate paperwork or addition information.
+Students with Life Threatening Conditions: State Law (RCW 28A.210.320) mandates that students with life-threatening health conditions have medication and/or treatment orders in place in order to attend school.
+This includes but is not limited to physical conditions such as seizures, severe allergies or asthma, as well as mental illnesses such as severe depression.
+Please contact the health room for the appropriate paperwork or additional information.